 - The naga asked why the water in his pool changed from being crystal clear to dirty.
 The Bodhisatta said it was because the naga chiefs had become quarrelsome.

 - The tree fairy used to be richly honored and wondered why she no longer got donations.
 The Bodhisatta said it was because she stopped protecting men who passed through that stretch of forest.

 - The partridge could only sing beautifully at the foot of a particular ant hill and wondered why.
 The Bodhisatta said there was a pot of treasure buried below it, and Gamani should dig it up and keep it.

 - The deer did not know why it could only eat grass underneath a particular tree.
 The Bodhisatta answered that there was a large honeycomb in the tree dripping honey onto the grass below.
 Gamani should take it out and send the best honey to him and keep the rest.

 - The snake lived in an ant hill and didn’t understand why when going out to eat, it could only just squeeze out of the entrance, but when returning full from a meal it came in easily without touching the sides.
-The Bodhisatta said there was a pot of treasure buried there, and the snake was greedy in keeping it so leaving was difficult but coming back was easy.
+The Bodhisatta said there was a pot of treasure buried there and the snake was greedy in keeping it, so leaving was difficult because it worried the treasure would be taken.
 Gamani should dig it up and take it.